Peer-Reviewed Publications

 “Blaming the State: How Migrant Workers’ Mistreatment Shape Political Attitudes and Disillusionment Towards Sending States”

-“How Does Migration Affect Remittance Costs?
-Evidence from Migration Policy Shocks”
+“Do Migration Policy Interventions Affect Remittance Costs?
+Evidence from the 2018 Philippines Female Domestic Worker Migration Ban”

-“Under Pressure: Protecting Outdoor Workers Amidst Rising Temperatures”
+“Under Pressure: Protecting Outdoor Workers In Rising Temperatures”